At Trustpilot, we regard information security as an integral part of running an online review community.

 Our infrastructure runs on data centers provided by Amazon Web Services (AWS) using EU availability zones, which are SOC2 and PCI DSS Level 1 certified, among others.
 AWS has a number of security- and privacy-focused features, which Trustpilot leverages.

-Our servers run on stable, regularly patched versions of Amazon Windows with carefully configured security groups, isolated virtual private cloud (VPC) environments with well-defined network segmentation, role-based access control, and advanced web application firewall protection.
+Our servers are in Amazon Web Services Data Centers and we have a mix of Microsoft and Linux operating systems.
+There are carefully configured security groups, isolated virtual private cloud (VPC) environments with well-defined network segmentation, role-based access control, and advanced web application firewall protection.

 All our operating systems, databases, and applications have been hardened to reduce any vulnerabilities and maximize their security.